KeanuVentura/CookingUpInsights/README.md

 | ingredients    | Text for recipe ingredients                                                                        |
 | n_ingredients  | Number of ingredients in recipe                                                                    |

-The second dataset **RAW_interactions.csv** contains 731,927 rows, indicating 731,927 reviews from users on recipes and 5 columns providing the following information:
+The second dataset, **RAW_interactions.csv**, contains 731,927 rows, indicating 731,927 reviews from users on recipes and 5 columns providing the following information:

 | Column     | Description            |
 |------------|------------------------|